GitHub-Campus-Club-PSGCT/githeist-case-file/incident_report.md

 The Treasury breach is treated as a deliberate, coordinated act by insiders.
 TechSphere will take all measures to safeguard its financial systems, restore trust, and ensure accountability. — TechSphere Corporate Management.

-This repository contains the first records relating to the breach:

-timeline.txt → official sequence of events as reconstructed from logs incident_report.md → preliminary narrative of what was observed metadata.json → technical notes highlighting system anomalies

 ## Guidance for Investigators ##

 - Treat this as the starting point of the investigation.